-The Council has an established and comprehensive risk management process which is constituted by the Corporate Risk Register and supported by operational risk registers for each Strategic area.
+The Council has an established and comprehensive risk management process, which is constituted by the Corporate Risk Register and supported by operational risk registers for each strategic area.
 These risk registers are subject to regular scrutiny and updated to reflect evolving risk exposures within the Council.

-Risk registers continue to reflect significant challenges over the short, medium and long term with financial pressures, technological developments, partnership demands, demographic factors, public policy developments, and political direction all adding to the risks and uncertainty within the Local Government Sector.
+Risk registers continue to reflect significant challenges over the short, medium and long term with financial pressures, technological developments partnership demands, demographic factors, public policy developments, and political direction all adding to the risks and uncertainty within the Local Government Sector.

-The need to manage risks relating to public sector austerity and reducing financial resources, within an environment of increasing demand for services driven by demographic change is the key challenge and risk for the Council.
-Such pressures have required the significant and ongoing reshaping of service delivery with the Council taking this forward as part of its Transformation Programme, Strategic Planning and Performance Framework and Budget Reduction Strategy.
-Despite the Council's response, the challenges continue and, with ongoing reductions in grant funding, additional steps will be required and further transformation will shape the future delivery of Council services.
-Key risks and areas of uncertainty are as follow:
+The need to manage risks relating to public sector austerity and reducing financial resources, within an environment of increasing demand for services, and driven by demographic change is one of the key challenges and risks for the Council.
+Such pressures have required the significant and ongoing reshaping of service delivery with the Council taking this forward as part of the Transformation Programme, Strategic Planning & Performance Framework and associated Budget Reduction Strategy.
+Delivery against these also represents a key risk and, despite the Council's response to meet these challenges, ongoing austerity and real terms reductions in grant funding continues.
+The Council has a clear plan for the required next steps with further transformation being implemented to shape the future delivery of Council services.
+Key Corporate Risks and areas of uncertainty include the following:

-- Changing Demographics are manifest within areas such as homecare and carehome budgets but also within areas such as accommodated, looked after children.
-Meeting such pressures will be addressed in partnership with East Dunbartonshire Health and Social Care Partnership (HSCP). - Inflation limited provision is available to address price movements.
-Containing spend pressures will be difficult in areas like care home fees, recycling charges and increasing utility costs. - Scottish Government Funding Council specific information on levels of revenue grant funding is not available beyond 2017/18, resulting in uncertainty for forward planning. - Welfare Reform provision has been made for services and income sources related to Welfare Reform.
-Discretionary Housing Payment and Universal Credit are key factors.
-The reforms are still being rolled out nationally, with the future being uncertain. - Treasury Management investment capacity must be maintained, allowing adverse cash flows to be contained by sufficient revenue budgets and carry forward arrangements.
-The maintenance of the treasury management reserve will be essential for ongoing financial security. - Employee Costs pay awards, living wage, equal pay, pensions, national insurance changes, pay and grading reviews all contain uncertainties and potential financial pressures. - Policy Developments policy development discussions between COSLA (Convention of Scottish Local Authorities) and the Scottish Government are under negotiation on an ongoing basis.
-The Council must react to these developments ensuring that these are accommodated within service provisions and future financial modelling. - Economic Growth & Jobs the Council is committed to securing economic growth and jobs.
-Uncertainty around the Council's ability to attract appropriate levels of investment in infrastructure, economic development and town centres continues to be a key risk.
+- Changing Demographics are manifest within areas such as homecare and care home budgets but also within areas such as accommodated, looked after children.
+Meeting such pressures will be addressed in partnership with East Dunbartonshire Health and Social Care Partnership (HSCP) however, the risks associated with adverse budget variances continues to be significant. - Inflation limited provision is available to address price movements within budget settlements.
+Containing spend pressures will be difficult in areas like care home fees, recycling charges and increasing utility costs. - Scottish Government Funding Council specific information on levels of revenue grant funding is not available beyond 2018/19, resulting in uncertainty for forward planning. - Welfare Reform provision has been made for services and sources related to Welfare Reform, Discretionary Housing Payment and Universal Credit are key factors.
+The reforms are still being rolled out nationally and has the potential to impact clients.

-Key Achievements in 2016/17
+Key Achievements in 2017/18